PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 23 Plans.md

 * The [[Fractured Khyber Dragonshard]] fragments must be combined at the silver flame located in the Mournland
 	* Due to the massive amount of divine power needed to break the shackles
 	* An innocent person is required as the avatar
-* The CotSF has tracked the party to the [[The Nameless Town at the Base of the Mountain]]

 ## SCENES & BEATS
 * *The Nameless Town, destroyed*